 Cost burden is the fraction of a household's total gross income spent on housing costs.
 For renters, housing costs include rent paid by the tenant plus utilities.
 For owners, housing costs include mortgage payment, taxes, insurance, and utilities.
-A household with a cost burden greater than 30 percent of household income
+A household with a cost burden greater than 30 percent of household income is considered to be overpaying for housing.
+Overpaying households may have to sacrifice other necessities or live in overcrowded conditions.

-According to the 2013-2017 CHAS, 9,570 renter households and 6,815 homeowner households were overpaying for housing in the whole of Imperial County (Table A-24).
+According to the 2013-2017 CHAS, 9,570 renter households and 6,815 homeowner households were overpaying for housing in the whole of Imperial County (Table A-24); data is not reported for just unincorporated areas of the County.
 Among both owner and renter households, overpayment was particularly problematic for lower-income households.
 The largest number of overpaying renters were those with extremely low incomes (4,525 households).
 Similarly, 61.5 percent of owner households with extremely low incomes (1,375 households) were paying more than 50 percent of their income for housing.
 Additionally, 1,370 low-income owner households were overpaying for housing, with 61.3 percent, or 840 households, paying more than 50 percent of their income on housing.